Academic Support Programs

 How do I sign up for a tutoring session?

-You will have between 5-7 minutes to respond to the tutor virtually calling you.
-If you do not show up in the tutor's zoom room after 5-7 minutes, or after being called twice, we will delete your name from the list.
+You will have 5 minutes to respond to the tutor virtually calling you.
+If you do not show up in the tutor's zoom room after 5 minutes, or after being called twice, we will delete your name from the list.
 This is only fair to the other students waiting to access the Writing Center.
-If you would like to leave and come back, please ask the Front Desk Manager (a separate line to get into) for an estimate of your wait time—but keep in mind tutors cannot ever guarantee the length of your actual wait time.

 What is a typical tutor session like?